parthgiht/GUI-development-using-python/README.md

 # GUI-development-using-python
-In this project, I have created an Application named (TextSense App).
+In this project, I have created an Application named (TextSense App)---[NLP based Application].

 -> Application Name :- TextSense App

--> Application based :- Using OOPs concepts on NLP tasks
+-> Application based :- Using OOPs concepts on NLP tasks.

--> NLP tasks :-  Sentiment analysis, Name entity recognition, Emotion prediction.
+-> NLP tasks like :-  Sentiment analysis, Name entity recognition, Emotion prediction.

-# Detail explanation about this project :-
+# Let's understand project :-

-# TextSense
+# TextSense App

-TextSense is a Python-based GUI application that makes it easy to analyze and understand text using advance language processing techniques.
+TextSense application is a Python-based GUI application that makes it easy to analyze and understand text using advance language processing techniques.
 It uses Object-Oriented-Programming (OOPs) to provide a smooth and user-friendly experience.

-# API-Key
+# API-Key [ Hugging Face ]

-I have used (Hugging Face) API-key and models to process and getting result from NLP tasks like Sentiment analysis, Name entity recognition, emotion prediction.
+I have used [ Hugging Face ] API-key and models to process and getting result from NLP tasks like Sentiment analysis, Name entity recognition, emotion prediction.

+# Models I have used [ Hugging Face ]

+1. Sentiment Analysis :- [ distilbert-base-uncased-finetuned-sst-2-english ]

+2. Name Entity Recognition :- [ bert-large-cased-finetuned-conll03-english ]

+3. Emotion Prediction :- [ nateraw/bert-base-uncased-emotion ]

 # Key Features
 1. User-Friendly Interfaces :- The application has a simple and easy-to-use graphical interface for interacting with its features.